 I was recently accused of spreading around “quackery.”

-I’ve used aromatherapy for 40 years for myself and my family as preventive care.
-Over those years, I’ve also used them as internal remedies when the need arose, which was usually because of the flu, viruses, or systemic infections.
-I do not, however, use or promote the daily use of essential oils internally for preventive care.
+For 40 years, I’ve used aromatherapy for myself and my family as preventive care.
+Over those years, I also used them as internal remedies when needed.
+This was usually because of the flu, viruses, or systemic infections.
+I do not, however, use or promote daily internal use of essential oils for preventive care.

 WHAT?
 Yes, I said that last one!

 To fight an acute infection, we need to bypass the liver and get the oils into the gut.
-Of course both topical applications and the suppositories consist of low-dose, diluted and anti-infectious essential oils that have little irritation potential.
+Of course, both topical applications and the suppositories consist of low-dose, diluted, and anti-infectious essential oils that have little irritation potential.

 Please use safely!
 I don’t want to read about your injuries in my database!